 The new game will also feature customizations, not just from weapons.
 It goes all the way down to the character's abilities.

-The trailer gives fans a glimpse of the game's single-player campaign which it appears will revolve around an "untold soldier's story" in the Empire.
+The first trailer for the game gave fans a glimpse of the its single-player campaign which it appears will revolve around an "untold soldier's story" in the Empire.
 As well as this single-player campaign that appears to be set in the period following the Empire's defeat at Endor, there'll also be a multiplayer mode of the game which will span "across all eras."

 This means we'll see locations and characters from the series' original trilogy as well as the prequels and new films.
 The trailer gives us a look at characters like Rey, Kylo Ren, Yoda and Darth Maul across a variety of locations.
 It also looks like there will indeed be exciting space battles involved.